norcams/iaas/docs/team/operations/patching.rst

 ..
 WARNING::
   In `BGO` and `OSL` there have been some trouble after patching.
-First check :file:`openstack-nova-scheduler` on :file:`novactrl-01` and restart the service if it has errors.
+First check :file:`novactrl-01` and reboot the node if it has errors or no scheduler or conductor log entries.

 After patching we should test the following: